MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-share-a-dashboard-from-the-win10phone-app.md

 <properties
-   pageTitle="Share a dashboard from the Windows 10 phone app" description="Share a dashboard from the Windows 10 phone app for Power BI" services="powerbi" documentationCenter="" authors="maggiesMSFT"
+   pageTitle="Share a dashboard from the Power BI mobile app for Windows 10" description="Share a dashboard from the Power BI mobile app for Windows 10" services="powerbi" documentationCenter="" authors="maggiesMSFT"